samsmithnz/ParallelPipelinesDemo/README.md

-# ParallelPipelinesDemo
+# ParallelWorkflowsDemo
-A demo to show parallel pipeline benefits
+A demo to show parallel workflow benefits